hanzopgp/DeepLearningLib/README.md

 ## Experiences made

-> All those experiments were done on MNIST digits and fashion datasets.
+All those experiments were done on MNIST digits and fashion datasets :
 - Multi layer perceptron image classification
 - Autoencoder image reconstruction (with different latent space dimensions)
 - Autoencoder removing noise (with different percentage of noise)